Release Date: August 2007

-Twenty years ago, Madeline Barker’s father disappeared.
-Despite what everyone else thinks, she’s convinced her stepfamily had nothing to do with it.
-But the discovery of his car proves he didn’t just drive away.
-Worse, the police find something in his trunk that says there’s more to this case than murder.
+Twenty years ago Madeline Barker’s father disappeared.
+Despite what everyone else thinks, Madeline’s convinced her stepfamily had nothing to do with it.
+But the recent discovery of his car finally proves he didn’t just drive away.
+Worse, the police find something in the trunk that says there’s more to this case than murder.

 George Eliot (Mary Ann Evans, English novelist 1819-80

 Hunched against the freezing January rain, Madeline Barker’s fingernails cut into her palms as, along with her stepbrother, stepsister and stepmother, she watched police and several volunteers attempt to pull her father’s car out of the abandoned water-filled rock quarry.
 Her head pounded from lack of sleep, and her chest was almost too tight to breathe, yet she stood perfectly still…waiting.
 Everything she’d ever believed about the disappearance of her father rested on the next few minutes.
 After twenty years, she might finally have some answers.

 Toby Pontiff, Stillwater, Mississippi’s police chief, knelt at the lip of the yawning hole.
 “Careful, careful there Rex,” he called above the high-pitched whine of the winch attached to a massive tow truck.